mccoyh/CS-362-Project/README.md

 # Desktop Media Player

-A lightweight desktop media player with support for Windows, Linux, and macOS.
+A media player with support for Windows, Linux, and macOS.

 ## Features
 - AI generated captions